 20: Genuinely uncommon.
 If the self-assessment lands here, you scored generously or you sit in a very small set of organizations.
 Either way the score is less interesting than the marginal weaknesses inside each dimension.

 One note on the 20-point ceiling: the composite is a directional signal, not a precise measurement.
 Organizations genuinely at different stages on different dimensions score more accurately than organizations uniformly at one stage — the model is calibrated to surface asymmetry.
-If your five dimension scores are all the same number, you have not looked carefully enough.
+If your five dimension scores are all the same number, you haven't looked carefully enough.
 Real organizations have texture.

 Not all stagnation looks the same.
 Some organizations have been at Stage 1 for three years and know it.
-Others have convinced themselves they are at Stage 3 while exhibiting none of the structural characteristics that define Stage 3.
+Others have convinced themselves they're at Stage 3 while exhibiting none of the structural characteristics that define Stage 3.
 The three anti-stages below are the most common failure modes.
 Each one looks like progress from outside and feels like progress internally — which is exactly what makes them traps.

 The distinction between an anti-stage and genuine progress is usually visible in one place: the gap between what gets demonstrated and what gets used.
 Demos and production are two different systems.
 A healthy maturity trajectory has them converging.
 An anti-stage has them permanently separated, with the demo getting more polished while the production gap quietly widens.